noway/nzcp-c/README.md

 # NZCP.c
-Implementation of the NZCP spec in C. Uses TinyCBOR and Sweet B.
+An implementation of the NZCP spec in C. Uses TinyCBOR and Sweet B.

 Not production ready.
 Stability or memory safety is not guaranteed.